6. Flow Library#

 char parse_profile[DAO_FLOW_PROFILE_NAME_MAX];

-/* Flow aging timeout */
+/* Flow aging timeout in seconds */

 uint32_t aging_tmo_sec;